 You will also be guided to attach other social media accounts available to Instagram account.
-If you prefer to connect accounts, this is the point in set up when you can choose to, but you can also come back to this step if you're not sure on your social media marketing strategy yet.
+If you are still developing your full social media strategy, you can come back to attaching other accounts later.
 If we're being honest, at Builder Funnel we don't recommend to share the same content on Facebook and Instagram.
 There is a reason they are two separate platforms - they have different audiences and each audience wants to see something different.

 Continue optimizing your profile by adding your logo as your profile image.
 This will eradicate any confusion a user has when trying to search for you.

 Next, fill out your profile information.
-This will include a limited number of characters (roughly 2 tweets worth) to describe yourself.
+This will include a limited number of characters (roughly 240 characters) to describe yourself.
 When writing about yourself on Instagram, keep in mind that this isn't the time to let your sales hat shout over your marketing mind.
 Take this opportunity to empathize and connect with users.
 Once they call you, you can put your sales hat back on.

 Instagram is about stories.
-You should be sharing content that tells a story:
+You should be using Instagram to share content that tells a story: